Student and Family Handbook

 Get Involved

 There are many ways in which parents, families, and other stakeholders can get involved with District 622.
-The level of involvement can vary from volunteering to chaperone a field trip to serving on a district advisory committee or a school’s parent group, to responding to surveys, and more.
+The level of involvement can vary from volunteering to chaperoning a field trip to serving on a district advisory committee or a school’s parent group, to responding to surveys, and more.

 Volunteer